kmesh-net/kmesh/test/README.md

   - Function description

-    Start Kmesh in local mode, this mode does not require deploying k8s/istio in the environment;
+    Start Kmesh in local mode.
+This mode does not require deploying Kubernetes or Istio in the environment.

   - Parameter description

-    NA
+    N/A

   - Call example